-The ETC-1002-008 Phase 2b clinical study randomized 349 patients at 62 sites across the U.S. and is evaluating parallel doses of 120 mg or 180 mg of ETC-1002 as monotherapy or in combination with ezetimibe.
-The primary objective of this study is to assess the LDL-cholesterol lowering efficacy of ETC-1002 monotherapy versus ezetimibe monotherapy in patients with hypercholesterolemia with or without statin intolerance treated for 12 weeks.
-Secondary objectives include assessing the dose response of ETC-1002, assessing the effect of ETC-1002 on additional lipid and cardiometabolic biomarkers including hsCRP (high sensitivity C-reactive protein), characterizing the tolerability and safety of ETC-1002 and assessing the safety and efficacy of ETC-1002 in combination with ezetimibe.
-We initiated ETC-1002-008 in October 2013 and expect to report top-line results from this study in October 2014.
+States.
+The primary endpoint of this clinical study was to assess the LDL-cholesterol lowering efficacy of ETC-1002 monotherapy versus ezetimibe monotherapy in patients with hypercholesterolemia with or without statin intolerance.
+348 patients received study drug.
+Secondary endpoints included characterization of ETC-1002 dose response, assessment of the effect of ETC-1002 on additional lipid and cardiometabolic biomarkers, characterization of safety, tolerability, and rates of muscle-related AEs and assessment of LDL-cholesterol lowering efficacy of ETC-1002 and ezetimibe combination therapy versus ezetimibe alone.
+While analyses of the complete efficacy and safety results from ETC-1002-008 are ongoing, the top-line results of this clinical study are summarized as follows: